taustation-fan/taustation-fan.github.io/README.md

 The following actions can decrease your reputation, in decreasing order:

-* Attacking and defeating the same player twice (or more often) within 24 hours
+* Attacking the same player twice (or more often) within 24 hours
 * Getting into a fight in a bar (Inn) from consuming alcohol or stims
 * Getting caught for long-running fight
 * Getting caught at an illegal career task
+* Getting caught attacking another player (uncertain)

 ## Shipping and Selling Items